-If online shopping isn’t your cup of tea, then consider encyclopedias.
+Consider encyclopedias.
 Web 1.0 took us from hard-bound volumes of Encyclopedia Britannica to an online version.
 Web 2.0 gave us Wikipedia, an open access encyclopedia that enables people to post, add, contest, and suggest changes to what others have written.
 It harnesses what Tim O’Reilly calls “collective intelligence.”
 Web 1.0 provided static content.
 Web 2.0 promotes social interaction and engagement.

-Evidence-based Policy 2.0
+Evidence-Based Policy 2.0

 The early generation of evidence-based policy (EBP) was largely about producing evidence and, like Web 1.0, disseminating information to users.
 The field made enormous progress in the past decade, especially around “what works” evidence.
 Research on effective programs is generated using more rigorous research designs.
 Funding for those studies has expanded through Congressional set-asides and agency investments.
 What Works Clearinghouses synthesize and disseminate that evidence.
 There are incentives to adopt programs and practices backed by research.